beastbytes/yii-rbam/docs/source/index.rst

 that greatly simplifies creating and managing a project's RBAC Roles, Permissions, Rules, hierarchy, and user Role assignments.

-The package also access checker middleware that can be used in route definitions to determine if the current user is permitted to access the requested resource, PHP Attributes to define application RBAC Permissions, Roles, and hierarchy, and support for using Enums to define RBAC Permission and Role names.
+The package also contains access checker middleware that can be used in route definitions to determine if the current user is permitted to access the requested resource, PHP Attributes to define application RBAC Permissions, Roles, and hierarchy, and support for using Enums to define RBAC Permission and Role names.

 Features
 --------